 For example: "In one hour, I'll help you rewrite your LinkedIn profile so it actually attracts recruiters.
 You'll leave with a finished headline, summary, and experience section you can paste in today."

 That's an offer.
 That's the whole pitch.
-Everything else comes later.
+Everything else can come later.

 Your first 3 customers come from people you already know

 Pull out your phone.
 Open your messages from the last month.
-Look at your LinkedIn connections, your email inbox, your group chats.
-You have relationships — people who already know you, already trust you, and may have already mentioned the exact problem you're now solving.
+Look at your LinkedIn, your email inbox, your group chats.
+You already have relationships—people who know you, trust you, and may have already mentioned the exact problem you're now solving.

 The pull-out-your-phone exercise

-Make a list of 30 to 50 people you know personally.
-Go through the list and ask three questions about each one: Have they mentioned a problem I can help with?
+Make a list of thirty to fifty people you know personally.
+Go through the list with three questions: Has this person mentioned a problem I can help with?
 Do they work in the space I'm targeting?
 Do they know people who might need this?

-You're looking for about 10 people who score yes on at least one of those questions.
-Those 10 get a personal message.
+You're looking for roughly ten people who score a yes on at least one question.
+Those ten get a personal message.

-This is the part most people do wrong.
-They write a pitch.
-They explain their new offer, list the benefits, include a link.
-The recipient reads it, senses it's a broadcast, and doesn't reply.
+This is where most people go wrong.
+They write a pitch—explaining their new offer, listing benefits, including a link.
+The recipient senses it's a broadcast and doesn't reply.

 Write a personal note instead:

 Notice that message isn't selling.
 It's asking for advice and referrals.
-People genuinely like giving advice.
-And here's what happens about 30% of the time: the person you're asking says "actually, I could use that myself."
+People like giving advice.
+And here's what happens a surprising amount of the time: the person you're asking says "actually, I could use that myself."

-This works because of how people think about buying decisions.
-A direct pitch triggers evaluation: do I need this, can I afford it, what's the catch?
+The direct pitch triggers evaluation: do I need this, can I afford it, what's the catch?
 A request for advice triggers generosity: I can help with that, I know things.
-The mindset shift changes the entire dynamic of the conversation.
+The mindset shift changes the whole dynamic of the conversation.

 Customers 4–7: answer questions in the right rooms